cropcrusaders/Windy-plugin-heat-units/README.md

 This plugin calculates and visualizes Growing Degree Days (GDD) for agricultural planning and crop management.
 It integrates seamlessly with Windy.com's weather platform to provide farmers and agricultural professionals with essential heat unit data.

-Once published, you can load the plugin directly from https://windy-plugins.com/plugins/windy-plugin-heat-units/plugin.json.
-If the URL returns a `NoSuchKey` error, the plugin has not been uploaded yet.
+Once published, you can load the plugin directly from `https://windy-plugins.com/plugins/windy-plugin-heat-units/plugin.json`.
+If that URL returns a `NoSuchKey` error, the upload may not have completed or it hasn't propagated yet.

 ## Features